Elite50/e50-table/README.md

 **Requires `e50-infinite-scroll`**. **Default: 'limit'**.
 Specifies a different name for the infinite-scrolling limit parameter included in either `e50-fetch-params` or `e50-fetch-body`.

-#### `e50-filter="function"`
+#### `e50-filter="expr:function"`

 If provided, the table will be filtered according to parent scope function provided.
-The function takes in a single row's data as a parameter, and must return true if it should be included, or false otherwise.
+The function takes in a single row's data as a parameter, and must return `true` if it should be included, or `false` otherwise.

 ##### Example: